-The decision by the Sponsors to disqualify any Submission is final.
+The decision by the Sponsors or Judges to disqualify any Submission is final.

 How to Enter

 There are two ways to enter the Contest.
-You may submit Photographs by one means only.
+However, you may submit Photographs by one means only.
 If you submit Photographs both online and by mail, only the Submission received by Audubon first will be eligible to be judged.
-You may, however, submit multiple Photographs over the Contest Entry Period as long as the Submissions are in the same Division and sent by the same method.
+You may, however, submit multiple Photographs over the Contest Entry Period as long as the Submissions are sent by the same method.

 1. Online: To enter online, you must: a) Log onto the Contest Website at www.audubonphotoawards.org; b) Select the Division for which you meet all eligibility criteria; c) Fill in the required information and click the continue button; d) Follow the instructions to upload your Photograph Submissions; and e) Complete the payment information and make the required payment, per Photograph Submission (all such uploaded photographs, together with the mailed photographs described immediately below, collectively referred to as the “Submission”).
-Entry fees in the Professional and Amateur divisions are as follows: $15 per image from January 6 through February 13, 2017; and $20 per image from February 14 through February 20, 2017, the end of the contest.
+Entry fees in the Professional and Amateur divisions are as follows: $15 per image from January 7 through 11:59:59 AM EST on April 01, 2019; and $20 per image from 12 PM EST on April 01, 2019 to the end of the contest.
 No payment is required for Submissions to the Youth Division.
-Entry fees help support Audubon’s traveling exhibition featuring winning photographs and an exhibition at the Smithsonian National Museum of Natural History.
+Entry fees help support Audubon’s traveling exhibition featuring winning photographs.

-Photographs submitted online MUST meet the following requirements: a) Depict birdlife (i.e., must contain at least one bird); b) Be no larger than 35 megabytes; c) Be close to 2400 pixels wide (for horizontal Photographs) or 2400 pixels tall (for vertical Photographs) at 72 dpi; d) Be saved in RGB mode; e) Be saved in the JPG format; f) If you plan to submit more than one Photograph of the same species, number each Photograph in the title (e.g., Jill_Jones_Golden_Eagle_2.jpg); and, g) Fill in all the information boxes, including where the Photograph was shot and any additional caption information.
-Note that such additional Photograph information you provide at entry, such as the camera, equipment, location of Photograph, subject of Photograph, and the story behind the shot, while interesting, will have no effect on a Photograph’s score.
+Photographs submitted online MUST meet the following requirements: a) Depict birdlife (i.e., must contain at least one bird or bird part); b) Be no larger than 35 megabytes; c) Be close to 2400 pixels wide (for horizontal Photographs) or 2400 pixels tall (for vertical Photographs) at 72 dpi; d) Be saved in RGB mode; and e) Be saved in the JPG format.
+You must also fill in all information boxes, including where the Photograph was shot and any additional caption information, such as the name of native plants in photos submitted to the Plants for Birds Division.
+Note that additional information you provide at entry, such as the camera, equipment, location of Photograph, subject of Photograph, and the story behind the shot, while interesting, will have no effect on a Photograph’s score.

-There are four prizes available to be won: one Grand Prize and one prize in each of the three Divisions.
+There are six Prizes available to be won: one Grand Prize, one prize in each of the four Divisions, and one Fisher Prize.
+(Grand, Professional, Amateur, Youth, Plants for Birds, and Fisher Prizes each referred to as a “Prize” or collectively as “Prizes”).
 Prizes will be awarded only to the person whose name is on the winning entry at the time of Submission.

-- Youth Prize: Six days at Audubon’s Hog Island Photography Camp on June 11-16, 2017 for the winner and one parent/legal guardian.
+6. Youth Prize: Six days at Audubon's Hog Island Audubon Camp (Art and Birding/Photography Track) on July 7-12, 2019, for the winner and one parent/legal guardian.